marriagav/starup/README.md

 * Persistent storage of users session
 * Profile view: clicking on a user to see their profile
 * Being able to see what other people are posting and make posts yourself
+* Invest in a starup

 **Optional Nice-to-have Stories**

 * Connecting the app to the Linkedin API.
 * Search bar to filter startups
 * Search bar to filter posts
+* Edit starups to add collaborators to them

 ### 2. Screen Archetypes